negrel/eli/README.md

 $ sudo make build/archlinux
 buildah bud \
         --layers -t eli/archlinux \
-        -f distributions/archlinux/Containerfile.in distributions/
+        -f archlinux/Containerfile.in distributions/
+STEP 1/20: FROM docker.io/library/archlinux:latest
+STEP 2/20: ARG ELI_DISTRIB=archlinux
 ...
 ```

 Once the image is built, we can start an installation.
-Currently, two
-installation modes are available:

-- `iso`: Produce an ISO image out of the OCI/Docker image
+You can either choose to produce an ISO file out of the image or
-- `regular`: A regular installation with a boot and a root partition.
+perform a regular installation with a boot and a root partition.

 For this example, we will produce an ISO image.